String#clone

 puts dup_copy.frozen? # => false

-If you clone a frozen string, the copy is also frozen.
-If you dup a frozen string, the copy is thawed and can be modified.
+If you clone a frozen text, the copy stays frozen.
+If you dup a frozen text, the copy is thawed and can be freely modified.
+This distinction is the practical reason to prefer one method over the other in most real-world code.

-This matters when working with frozen string literals or when you explicitly freeze strings for performance or immutability:
+This matters when working with frozen string literals or when you explicitly freeze for performance or immutability.
+Since Ruby 3.0, the # frozen_string_literal: true magic comment is enabled by default in many projects, making the clone-versus-dup choice more relevant than it was in older codebases.

 # Frozen string literal (Ruby 3.0+)